mpearmain/data_contracts_sandbox/README.md

 ## Automatic Version Bumping

-We use a GitHub Action to automatically bump the version of our contracts when changes are pushed to the master branch.
+We use a GitHub Action to automatically bump the version of our contracts when changes are pushed to the main branch.
 The configuration for this action can be found in `github_actions/version_bump.yaml`.

 The following action must be taken to add this to the repo